Yo-Yo Ma: Performances

-On August 29, 2009, Ma performed at the funeral mass for Senator Edward M. Kennedy.
-Pieces he performed included the Sarabande movement from Bach's Cello Suite No. 6 in D major and Franck's "Panis angelicus" with Plácido Domingo.
+On August 29, 2009, Ma performed at the funeral mass for Senator Ted Kennedy.
+Pieces he performed included the sarabande from Bach's Cello Suite No. 6 in D major and Franck's "Panis angelicus" with Plácido Domingo.

 On October 3, 2009, Ma appeared with Canadian prime minister Stephen Harper at the National Arts Centre gala in Ottawa.
-Harper, a fan of The Beatles, played the piano and sang a rendition of "With a Little Help from My Friends" while Ma accompanied him on cello.
-On October 16, 2011, Ma performed at the memorial of Steve Jobs at Stanford University's Memorial Church.
+A fan of The Beatles, Harper played the piano and sang a rendition of "With a Little Help from My Friends" as Ma accompanied him on cello.
+On October 16, 2011, Ma performed at the memorial for Steve Jobs at Stanford Memorial Church.

 In 2011, Ma performed with American dancer Charles "Lil Buck" Riley in the United States and in China at the U.S.-China Forum on the Arts and Culture.

-On April 18, 2013, he performed at an interfaith service to honor the victims of the Boston Marathon bombing, held at the Cathedral of the Holy Cross, where he played the Sarabande from Bach's Cello Suite No. 5.
+On April 18, 2013, he performed at an interfaith service to honor the victims of the Boston Marathon bombing at the Cathedral of the Holy Cross, playing the sarabande from Bach's Cello Suite No. 5.
 He and other musicians also accompanied members of the Boston Children's Chorus in a hymn.

-On September 9, 2015, Ma performed all six of Bach's cello suites at the Royal Albert Hall (London) as part of the BBC Proms season.
+On September 9, 2015, Ma performed all six of Bach's cello suites at the Royal Albert Hall as part of the BBC Proms season.

-On September 12, 2017, Ma performed all six of Bach's cello suites at the Hollywood Bowl (Los Angeles).
-After the first three suites, there was a "ten-minute pause" (as the Bowl video screen described it).
+On September 12, 2017, Ma performed all six of Bach's cello suites at the Hollywood Bowl.
+After the first three suites, there was a ten-minute pause.
 The audience of around 17,000 also heard him play an encore, a tribute to "cellist Pablo Casals, who as a 13-year-old in 1890 discovered an old copy of the Bach suites in a secondhand music store, bringing them to modern attention.
-Ma's memorable last words were, "If there are any 13-year-olds here—don't throw anything away."
+Ma's memorable last words were, 'If there are any 13-year-olds here—don't throw anything away.'"

-On November 11, 2018, Ma performed at the Arc de Triomphe in Paris, with violinist Renaud Capuçon, in front of a crowd of world leaders during a ceremony marking the centenary of the armistice that ended World War I.
+On November 11, 2018, Ma performed at the Arc de Triomphe with violinist Renaud Capuçon in front of a crowd of world leaders during a ceremony marking the Centenary of the Armistice of 11 November 1918.